diegovaldef/Searchy/README.md

 The main file where all functions are grouped together

-#### Import Statements:

-The script imports necessary modules such as inflect, sys, sleep from time, and subprocess.
-It imports a custom module scrapper and two modules that define classes related to the specific e-commerce sites.

 #### Functions:

 - welcome(): Displays welcome messages and reminders about the application's usage.